 Each item will vary with yarn type.
 These can be found in item descriptions!
 Nearly all 'Re-worked' items will be 100% acrylic yarn; while fully hand crochet pieces by us will be mostly 100% cotton, wool or mohair.

-Washing and drying will depend on the yarn, but as a general rule of thumb you should hand-wash and lay out to dry.
+Washing and drying will depend on the yarn, but as a general rule of thumb you should hand-wash and lay flat to dry.
 A chart will be below with instructions for each yarn type.

 Most of my pieces, especially my clothing items, take me days and sometimes weeks to create.
 My prices will always reflect the amount of time that I have spent plus the yarn amount.

 WHERE DO YOU SOURCE THE PRE-LOVED/VINTAGE BLANKETS?